mangotraabhi/Image-colorization-using-GANs/README.md

 ## Usage

 1. Clone the repository and navigate to the project directory.
+2. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/theblackmamba31/landscape-image-colorization) and place it in the appropriate directory structure.
-2. Ensure the dataset is placed in the appropriate directory structure.
+3. Ensure the dataset is placed in the appropriate directory structure.
-3. Install the required dependencies:
+4. Install the required dependencies:

    ```bash
    pip install -r requirements.txt
    ```

-4. Run the training script:
+5. Run the training script:

    ```bash
    python train.py
    ```

-5. Evaluate the model and visualize results:
+6. Evaluate the model and visualize results:

    ```bash
    python evaluate.py